snuffish/YDB-ToolBox/GUI/README.md

 ## Select View

-Create and render a **Select View** element that you can navigate through to select an option.
+Create and render a **Select View** component that you can navigate through to select an option.

 #### Usages: